awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/lifecycle-hooks.md

 *Lifecycle hooks* enable you to perform custom actions by pausing instances as an Auto Scaling group launches or terminates them\.
 For example, while your newly launched instance is paused, you could install or configure software on it\.

 Each Auto Scaling group can have multiple lifecycle hooks\.
 However, there is a limit on the number of hooks per Auto Scaling group\.
-For more information, see [Auto Scaling Limits](as-account-limits.md)\.
+For more information, see [Amazon EC2 Auto Scaling Limits](as-account-limits.md)\.

 **Topics**
 + [How Lifecycle Hooks Work](#lifecycle-hooks-overview)